nullivex/ah-wiki/examples/Examples:-Actions.md

 **[oauth](https://gist.github.com/4326070)**: This file is actually 2 actions which are needed to authenticate a user against twitter's API.
 Note the use of `api.cache` to save and load the temporary secret tokens, and how to send custom (redirect) headers with actionHero

 **[A database-backed user system](http://blog.evantahler.com/blog/authentication-with-actionHero.html)**: This example contains a working user system (auth, login, user creation, sessions, etc) using a mySQL backend and the sequelize ORM.

+***[Tic-Tac-Toe API](https://gist.github.com/evantahler/5898472) This advanced example demonstrates how to create actions (and initializers) which will enable you to play tic-tac-toe against an AI Player.